Agoric/documentation/main/ertp/api/issuer.md

 - `payment` `{Payment}`
 - Returns: `{Amount}`

-Get the `payment`'s balance.
-Because the `payment` is not trusted, we cannot trust it to provide its true value, and must rely on the `issuer` to validate the `payment`'s `brand` and tell us how much it contains.
+Describe the `payment`'s balance as an Amount.
+Because `payment` cannot be trusted to provide its own true value, `issuer` must be used to validate the `payment`'s `brand` and report how much it contains.

 ```js
 const { issuer: quatloosIssuer, mint: quatloosMint, brand: quatloosBrand} = makeIssuerKit('quatloos');